We earn a commission for products purchased through some links in this article.

-Psoriasis is a skin condition which causes red, scaly patches to appear on your skin.
-It’s not infectious and it’s not clear why it happens, but it affects around 2% of people and it often runs in families.
+Psoriasis is a skin condition which causes red, scaly patches to appear on your skin, affecting around one in 50 people and it often runs in families.

 Psoriasis in children

 The most common case of psoriasis in children is plaque psoriasis, which affects the elbows, knees and lower back.

 The condition is rare in babies, especially if no one in the family has it.
 It could be difficult to recognise psoriasis when it may look like a normal nappy rash, but the skin condition will look red and shiny with little scaling, and you will be able to clearly tell where it ends and where the normal skin starts.